elevien/math50_2025/project.md

 The goal of the project is to apply what you've learned to a realy world setting; that is, to use statistics to say something new about the real world!
 It will include (at least one) Python notebook and a **2–3 page** report.
 You can work in a group of up to 3, but you will all get the same grade on the project portion.
 Your report should be **single spaced, 12pt font with 1-inch margins**.
 Your report will be graded out of 100 points and your grade is **roughly** based on the following:

+## Midterm update (5% of total project grade)

+Your update, to be submitted after the first mideterm, should consist of 1 or 2 paragraphs describing your plan and what you have achieved so far.
+At this point you should have reached step 3 described below.
+I expect that everyone who submits an update will recieve full credit, and the point is more for me to intervene if I am worried about directin or rate of progress.

+## Final report (90% of total project grade)
 - Your report should be clearly written and include citations (I don't care about the format) of any literature beyond the main paper which you referenced (10%).
 - Summarize the liture on the topic you are studying in 2–4 paragraphs, making an effort to connect it to what we've covered in class (15%).
 - You should apply at least 3 concepts we used in class in your analysis  (35%).